Tuesday, April 1, 2025

 See you next week for another week of the ESC News Blog!

-U.S. EIA Weekly Updates for Petroleum & Other Liquids and Natural Gas are all now available!
+U.S. EIA Weekly Updates for Petroleum & Other Liquids, Natural Gas, and Coal are all now available!

-The U.S. Energy Information Administration (EIA) Weekly Reports for Petroleum and Other Liquids, Gasoline and Diesel Fuel, and Natural Gas for the week ending September 27, 2024, are all now available from the EIA website.
+The U.S. Energy Information Administration (EIA) Weekly Reports for Petroleum and Other Liquids, Gasoline and Diesel Fuel, Natural Gas, and Coal for the week ending March 21, 2025, are all now available from the EIA website.

 See what happened This Week in Petroleum by clicking the link: This Week in Petroleum - U.S. Energy Information Administration (EIA).